kyungminparkdrums/Ising2D/README.md

 * Expected running time for the scripts: 'Ising_Time.py' - 30s, 'Ising_Temperature.py' - 1h 30m, 'Critical_Temperature.py' - 30s

 * You can download the .dat files by running 'wget '

-* If you are running from Google Colab, simply run 'wget '